 In Cataclysm, there's a quest in Silverpine which is essentially you riding horseback next to Sylvanas while she tells you the history of Lordaeron and how the Forsaken came to be.
 It lasts for a good 2-3 minutes and plays out all in a cutscene.

-A Shattrath City quest involves Khadgar summoning a familiar to show you around the city and tell you about the Aldor and the Scryers.
+A Shattrath City quest in Outland involves Khadgar summoning a familiar to show you around the city and tell you about the Aldor and the Scryers.

 Lorewalker Cho tells you a lot of lore stuff as you accompany him on several quests throughout Pandaria.
 He also serves as the Haunted House Historian for your raid on the Mogu'shan Vaults.